Venture Capital

 What is Venture Capital?

-Why startups seek VC funding?
+Why do startups seek VC funding?

 The Venture Capital Process